enterprisemodules/ora_profile/documentation/source/shared/dba_group.md

 The default is : `dba`

-To customize this consistenly use the hiera key `ora_profile::database::dba_group`.
+To customize this consistently use the hiera key `ora_profile::database::dba_group`.